Data Privacy for AI Projects: Minimizing PII Exposure Step by Step

 Minimization answers “do we need this data at all?”
 De-identification answers “if we need something, can we reduce identifiability?”
 In AI pipelines, de-identification must be applied consistently across prompts, RAG corpora, logs, and evaluation sets.

-5.1 Choose the right technique: redaction vs tokenization
+5.1 Choose the right technique

 5.2 Build a deterministic tokenization service (the safe way)